 The NCA offers four exam sessions per year generally in January, May, August and October.
-The 2016 Exam Schedule is now available.
+The 2017 Examination Schedule is now available.

 Not all exams are offered at each of the four sessions; please consult the NCA Examination Schedule for a list of exams offered at each session.

 You may split your examinations between sessions; please consult your assessment report for your deadline to complete the requirements.

 Registration for each of the four exam sessions will open approximately 4-6 weeks before the registration deadlines indicated on the schedule.
 Advance registrations will not be accepted.
 Please monitor NCA Advisories for notification of the opening and closing dates of each specific registration period.